Significant Disproportionality Frequently Asked Questions (FAQ)

 When do risk ratios include students in the district of residence versus district of service?

 Students who are attending another district under an open enrollment program are reported by both the district of residence and district of service.
-The district of residence will report a district relationship of (3), meaning that the district is responsible for reporting the student but is not educating or providing services to the student.
+The district of residence will report a district relationship of (3), meaning that the district is responsible for reporting the student and is not educating or providing services to the student.
 The district of residence will point to the district educating and serving the student.
 The district of service for the student will report the student in EMIS, as normal.

 Back to Top